-Sweet, creamy, and swirled with raspberry preserves and fresh raspberries, this Easy Homemade Ice Cream recipe is ready in under 30 minutes!
+Sweet and creamy cheesecake ice cream, swirled with raspberry preserves and fresh raspberries.
+This Easy Homemade Ice Cream recipe is ready in under 30 minutes!
 It's perfect to serve on Valentine's day or any time of the year!

 I just love this recipe!
 Think of it as a mix of cheesecake, ice cream, raspberry preserves, and a blend of fresh raspberries.

 Just because we’re trying to eat healthier, doesn’t mean we have to deprive ourselves either.
 It’s all about moderation, which is why one serving size is only half of a cup.

 Raspberries are one of my daughter's favorite fruit.
 So when she asked me to make her some "fruity" ice cream, I knew I had to include them.

 I also knew she wanted it NOW, so I didn't want to mess around with making an egg-based/custard ice cream.